multinet-app/multinet-rfcs/draft/XXXX-missing-values-in-typed-cols/README.md

 const number = entry.number + entry.empty === entry.total;
 ```

-When a column has `entry.empty > 0` we could use this to create a flag that is sent with API calls.
-This would alert whoever is receiving the data that there are missing values in the column.
-This is of debatable utility, and is something that could be calculated on the client
+We will not send a flag with API responses that would alert a client application to the fact that there is missing data; instead, the responsibility of determining that there is missing data, and what to do with it, will fall on the client applications.